bokovhu/Doggo/packages/docs/02-Main/01-Milestone/01-Journal.md

     * `@doggo/contracts` - The smart contracts package, which contains the smart contracts for the game **NOT IMPLEMENTED**
     * `@doggo/docs` - The documentation package, which contains the documentation for the game
     * `@doggo/events` - Events package for decoupling different actors of the game
+    * `@doggo/ecs` - The Entity-Component-System package, which contains the ECS types and interfaces
+    * `@doggo/base-game` - Abstract game class for init & THREE.js setup & ECS impl
     * `@doggo/ai` - The AI package, which contains AI-stuff (running & training code)
     * `@doggo/airplane` - The airplane package, which contains the airplane game object
     * `@doggo/asteroid` - The asteroid package, which contains the asteroid game object